-Signing Authority: Means the authority to approve financial or contractual obligations or undertakings on behalf or TOH, after appropriate due diligence is completed.
+Signing Authority: Means the ability to take certain actions to approve types or aspects of financial or contractual obligations or undertakings on behalf of TOH, combined with the responsibility of conducting appropriate due diligence prior to giving such approval.
 As set out in the TOH Signing Authority Policy No. ADM-IV-300, authority can be divided into the following types: Accounting Authority; Budget Authority; Contract Binding Authority; and Payment Authority.
 In the event there is a conflict between this Policy and the Signing Authority Policy in effect at the time of the transaction, the authorities outlined in the Signing Authority Policy take priority.